Teeth chattering is a bit of a strange behavior dogs sometimes exhibit, and it can stem from a variety of causes.

 Once at your vet’s office, he or she will ask you questions about your dog’s symptoms and behavior before giving him a thorough physical exam.

-Your vet will likely pay special attention to your dog’s mouth to help identify any potential dental problems, before moving on to things like a neurological exam to help identify any nerve or seizure-related disorders.
+Your vet will likely pay special attention to your dog’s mouth to help identify any potential dental or jaw-related problems, before moving on to things like a neurological exam to help identify any nerve or seizure-related disorders.

 If a cause can’t be determined, your vet may recommend a number of more elaborate tests, including blood work and various imaging techniques (CT scans, MRIs, etc.) to help lock down the cause.